ixmaps/IXmapsClient/README.md

 ### Running on Linux

-Follow the instructions below to install and build then execute the package.
+Download the prepackaged version.
+Unpack it, go to the shell and run the command `sudo ./node server.js`.
+The IXmapsClient interface should appear in your browser, or use your browser to go to http://localhost:2040/.

 ### Running on MacOS X